 Diuretics help the kidneys rid the body of extra water.
 This lowers the amount of fluid in the lungs and improves circulation.

 Other medicines are used to control the blood pressure and the heart’s contractions.
 To help the heart pump better, doctors use medicines such as these:

 - Angiotensin-converting enzyme (ACE) inhibitors, which lower blood pressure

 - Beta-blockers, which lower blood pressure and heart rate

 - Digoxin, which makes the heart beat slower and with more force

 Doctors also try to find and treat any condition that caused the heart failure.
-So some children need other treatments, like surgery to repair a heart defect or medicine for arrhythmia.
+Some children need other treatments, such as surgery to repair a heart defect or medicine for arrhythmia.

 If the heart is too damaged, a heart transplant may be needed.
-The heart transplant team at Seattle Children’s performs numerous transplants each year for children with this or other heart problems that cannot be controlled using other treatments.
+The heart transplant team at Seattle Children’s performs 10 to 15 transplants each year for children with this or other heart problems that cannot be controlled using other treatments.
 Read more about our heart transplant program.